Archive for » July, 2010 «

 What do flossing, rotten neighbors and wrinkles have in common?
 Sticky Note Saturday!

-Michael Jackson Random Macro
+Michael Jackson Random Meme

 OK, after the rant I just had about The Freak Next Door I decided that I needed a little levity and a reason to smile.
-And one thing that always makes me smile is a good Michael Jackson Macro!
-So even though I tend to post the MJ Macros on Mondays, I’m going full on crazy and posting this on Friday! {I know, nothing taking a walk on the wild side, eh?}
+And one thing that always makes me smile is a good Michael Jackson Meme!
+So even though I tend to post the MJ memes on Mondays, I'm going full on crazy and posting this on Friday! {I know, nothing taking a walk on the wild side, eh?}

-Random Michael Jackson Macro
+Random Michael Jackson Meme

 Now can I get a Hee Hee, MJ style?